numpy/numpy/doc/source/user/absolute_beginners.rst

 Learn more about :ref:`input and output routines here <routines.io>`.

-Importing and exporting a csv
+Importing and exporting a CSV
 -----------------------------

 .. save a csv